-Press the Power button; the Microwave and High Cook indicators will light and "PL 10" will light in the display.
+Press the POWER button; the Microwave and High Cook indicators will light and "PL 10" will light in the display.

-Press the Power button different times to set the desired power; the display will show the percentage you choose.
+Press the POWER button different times to set the desired power; the display will show the percentage you chose.
 If selecting power level 70%-10%, the Low Cook indicator will light instead of the High Cook indicator.